Pop Team Epic

 Pop Team Epic (ポプテピピック, Poputepipikku) is a Japanese four-panel surreal comedy webcomic and digital manga series written and illustrated by Bkub Okawa (alternatively romanized as "Bukubu Okawa"), which started serialization on Takeshobo's Manga Life Win website in August 2014.
-Takeshobo has released seven volumes in Japan.
+Takeshobo has released eight volumes in Japan.
 The manga is licensed in North America by Vertical.

 The manga chronicles the misadventures of two 14-year-old girls named Popuko and Pipimi, who encounter a variety of both mundane and bizarre situations and respond to them in equally bizarre and exaggerated ways.
 The manga is noted for its frequent parodies of pop culture and its combination of surrealism, absurdity, and non-sequitur, all of which have contributed to it developing a cult following among both Japanese and Western audiences.
-An anime television series adaptation animated by Kamikaze Douga and produced by King Records (Note: Shimin Records (市民レコード, Citizen Records) in Hoshiiro Girldrop) aired on Tokyo MX and other channels from January 7, 2018 to December 18, 2022 for two seasons.
+An anime television series adaptation animated by Kamikaze Douga and produced by King Records (Note: Shimin Records (市民レコード, Citizen Records) in Hoshiiro Girldrop) aired on Tokyo MX and other channels from January 7, 2018, to December 18, 2022, for two seasons.
 The first season concluded on March 25, 2018, and two special episodes aired on April 1, 2019.
 The second season was co-produced by Space Neko Company and premiered on October 2, 2022.